wpdispensary/dispensary-blocks/README.md

-# WP Dispensary's Product Blocks
+# Product Blocks for WP Dispensary

-Display your menu in style with our product blocks for Gutenberg, the new editor in WordPress 5.0+
+Display your menu in style with WP Dispensary's Product Blocks & Gutenberg, the new editor in WordPress 5.0+

-**This plugin is under active development**
+#### :warning: this plugin is under active development.

-Official release coming soon.
+Download the latest stable release [here](https://www.wordpress.org/plugins/dispensary-blocks)